-Pursuant to the Order of the Day, the Bill intituled : "An Act to amend the Act "Fourteenth and Fifteenth Victoria, Chapter thirty-six, incorporating The Canada "Guarantee Company," was read a second time.
+Pursuant to the Order of the Day, the Bill intituled: "An Act to amend the Act "Fourteenth and Fitteenth Victoria, Chapter thirty-six, incorporating The Canada "Guarantee Company," was read a second time.

-On motion of the Honorable Mr. Ferrier, seconded by the Honorable Mr. Dickey, it was
+On motion of the Honorable Mr. Ferrier, seconded by the Honorable Mr. Diokey,